-The distribution of the ABO groups in England is about 45% A, 43% O, 9% B, and 3% AB, though this will vary slightly in different parts of the country.
+The distribution of the ABO groups in England, Wales and Northern Ireland is about 40% A, 46% O, 11% B and 4% AB, though this will vary slightly in different parts of the country.
 The distribution, however, differs significantly around the world, with higher levels of B in Asia and more O in Africa and in native Americans and Australians (see figure).

 How the ABO blood groups evolved is not known.
 We can be pretty certain that blood group A came before O in evolution, yet O is more common than A in many populations of the world.
 One possible explanation for this, which is supported by substantial evidence, is that group O people are marginally more resistant to malaria than group A people, giving group O a slight advantage in area where malaria is endemic.
 In fact, there is a geographical trend for group O to be more common than A in those countries where malaria is common.